-- 1) maintain order and proper decorum (See Rule 5 below); - 2) announce the business before the Council in the order set forth in the agenda; - 3) call for votes on each matter requiring a decision, and announce the results.
-The Mayor may make a motion, second and debate matters, subject only to the same limitations of debate as are imposed upon all members.); - 4) when requested, make these Rules known and decide questions of order, subject to an appeal of the Council; - 5) set time limits on Council discussion (subject to Council concurrence) and on communications from members of the public, consistent with the Brown Act; - 6) open public hearings.
+- 1) maintain order and proper decorum (See Rule 5 below); - 2) announce the business before the Council in the order set forth in the agenda (or as such order may be changed per Rule 4.3 below); - 3) call for votes on each matter requiring a decision, and announce the results.
+The Mayor may make a motion, second and debate matters, subject only to the same limitations of debate as are imposed upon all members.); - 4) when requested, make these Rules known and decide questions of order, subject to an appeal of the Council; - 5) set time limits on Council discussion (subject to Council concurrence) and on communications from members of the public, consistent with the Brown Act; and - 6) open public hearings." - b.

-b.
 Agendas.
-Work with the City Manager in the preparation of agendas, and place items on a future Council meeting agenda, under Rule Sections 4.2 and 4.4 below.
+Work with the City Manager in the preparation of agendas, and place items on a future Council meeting agenda, under Rule Sections 4.2 and 4.4 below. - c.

-c.
 Signing.
-Sign all documents as authorized by the City Council, and ceremonial documents.
+Sign all documents as authorized by the City Council, and ceremonial documents. - d.

-d.
 Subcommittees.
-Create subcommittees, with a concurrence of the Council, under Section 3.4b.
+Create subcommittees, with a concurrence of the Council, under Section 3.4b. - e.

-e.
 Appointments.
-Make appointments to a public office or position, with the confirmation of a majority of the City Council.
+Make appointments to a public office or position, with the confirmation of a majority of the City Council. - f.

-f.
 City Spokesperson.
-Serve as the chief spokesperson and representative for the City and City Council for matters concerning public policy.
+Serve as the chief spokesperson and representative for the City and City Council for matters concerning public policy. - g.

-g.
 Other duties.
 Perform other duties as are required by law or as pertain to the office of Mayor.